therealkevops/sa-thp-solution/README.md

 | 4000 0025 0000 3155 | 3D Secure authentication |
 | 4000 0000 0000 9995 | Payment declined |

-Note, experiation date must be a valid future date, however the CVC number can be randomised.
+Note, expiration date must be a valid future date, however the CVC number can be randomized.

 ## Security Implementation